2 to 4PM at the Sonoma Woman's Club 574 First St. East A half block from the Plaza The next kanikapila is Saturday September 30.

 Sonoma Valley Woman's Club

-Below is a video and some photosfrom Hula Mai's Sonoma Woman's Club kanikapila.
+Below are photos and video links from Hula Mai's Sonoma Woman's Club kanikapila.
 Enjoy!